 >>Want us to help you get accepted?
 Schedule a free initial consultation here <<

-What are the AAMC Core Competencies?
+What Are the AAMC Core Competencies (Premed Competencies)?

-In this way, medical school admissions committee can examine your skills, abilities and experiences even if they are not directly related to the field of medicine and determine whether you possess the right aptitudes to make a good future doctor.
+In this way, medical school admissions committees can examine your skills, abilities and experiences even if they are not directly related to the field of medicine and determine whether you possess the right aptitudes to make a good future doctor.

 Every medical school will use its own admissions process, but learning what the AAMC Core Competencies are and how to utilize them can help your medical school application stand out and improve your med school chances.

-The 17 AAMC Core Competencies
+The 17 AAMC Premed Competencies

 Why Develop the AAMC Core Competencies?

-Why should premeds learn the AAMC core competencies and work towards developing these skills and attributes in themselves?
+Why should premeds learn the AAMC Core Competencies and work towards developing these skills and attributes in themselves?
 For one, the core competencies are used as an evaluation tool by most schools, from the hardest medical schools to get into to the easiest medical schools to get into.
 Demonstrating these core competencies can boost your chances of getting accepted by creating a better, more complete medical school application.

-Furthermore, demonstrating the core competencies is an easy way for non-traditional and mature candidates to improve their medical school applications, by showing that they have experience and valuable skills.
+Furthermore, demonstrating the core competencies is an easy way for non-traditional and mature candidates to improve their medical school applications by showing that they have experience and valuable skills.
 Or, if you’re applying to medical school without a science background, you can use the core competencies as a guide on how to demonstrate that you nonetheless are developing the skills of an ideal physician.

 Summary of the AAMC Core Competencies